When to Classify Events in Open Times Series?: Adapting two state-of-the art ECTS approaches

 In ECOTS, as time $t$ increases, the task is to label each time step $t_p$ as it appears in the span of the horizon: [$t+\eta_m, t+\eta_M$] (see Figure \ref{fig-ecots-2}).
 While in Equation (\ref{eq:cost2}), the term $\expectancy{(\hat{y},y) \in {\cal Y}^2}{\mathrm{C}_m(\hat{y}|y)}{t+\tau}$ involves the calculation of the confusion matrices for future time steps $t+\tau$ knowing the current incoming time series ${\mathbf x}_t$, the adaptation to ECOTS requires that the confusion matrices are now computed for the various horizons from $\eta_m$ to $\eta_M$ and then used to estimate the cost of decision for each horizon $\eta$:

 and the best horizon:

-The decision to classify the data point $t_p$ is triggered at time $t$ either because $t+\eta^\star = t_p$ (i.e. corresponding to the optimal cost) or when $t_p = t+ \eta_m$ (i.e. it is not possible to wait any longer).
+The decision to classify the data point $t_p$ is triggered at time $t$ either because $t+\eta^\star = t_p$ (i.e. corresponding to the optimal cost) or when $t_p = t+ \eta_m$ (i.e. it is not possible to wait any longer), see Algorithm \ref{algo:learn_ECO_ecots} for more details.

-The cost of delay $\mathrm{C}_d(t)$, which is an increasing function of $t$ in ECTS is a decreasing function $\mathrm{C}_d(\eta)$ of the horizon $\eta$ in ECOTS.
+The cost of delay $\mathrm{C}_d(t)$, which is an \textit{increasing} function of $t$ in ECTS is a \textit{decreasing} function $\mathrm{C}_d(\eta)$ of the horizon $\eta$ in ECOTS.
 Indeed, as the target that we want to label approaches ($\eta$ decreasing), the cost of the decision increases.

 Note that the time and space complexities of the \textsc{Economy}-$\gamma$ approach adapted to ECOTS are the same than in the original approach.
+In the ECTS setting, at testing phase, computing the cost at each timestep is in O($T^2$) at worst case, and in ECOTS setting is in $O((\eta_M-\eta_m)^2)$.